 - (a) A student passes a Master's Degree research dissertation or interrelated publishable manuscripts/published articles, only when each of the three examiners have awarded a mark of at least 50 percent.
 If more than one examiner did not pass the student an arbitrator cannot be considered, and it remains a fail mark.
 If only one of the three examiners failed the student, an arbitrator could be considered. - (b) The average of the three appointed examiners' marks is calculated for the final mark.
-An average mark of at least 75% must be obtained for the degree to be awarded with distinction29.
-The appointment of an arbitrator is not relevant in case of the appointment of three examiners. - (c) If the student fails, she/he must once again apply for admission and the same research that was previously assessed may not again, in unaltered form, be submitted for assessment. - (d) To pass a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles with distinction requires a student, to obtain an average mark of at least 75 percent (rounded to the next integer) irrespective of the residential time (ECS 14 September 2015). - (e) The supervisor may in consultation with the head of department/dean, decide to appoint an arbitrator in the case of border-line decisions or when discrepancies occur in assessments.
-In these cases, the decision of the arbitrator will be final. - (i) A border-line case occurs when the final average mark of the student is 48, 49, 73 or 74. - (ii) Discrepancies with regard to assessments occur when: - (aa) there is a difference of at least 20% between any of the examiners' marks; - (bb) only one of the examiners did not award a distinction mark; - (cc) any one of the examiners does not award a mark and recommends that the document be revised and resubmitted (option 3) or be rejected (option 4).
+An average mark of at least 75% must be obtained for the degree to be awarded with distinction64. - (c) If the student fails, she/he must once again apply for admission and the same research that was previously assessed may not again, in unaltered form, be submitted for assessment. - (d) To pass a Master's Degree research dissertation or interrelated, publishable manuscripts/published articles with distinction requires a student to obtain an average mark of at least 75 percent (rounded to the next integer, that is 74,5% to 75%) irrespective of the residential time (ECS 14 September 2015). - (e) The supervisor may, in consultation with the head of department/dean, decide to appoint an arbitrator in the case of borderline decisions or when discrepancies occur in assessments.
+In these cases, the decision of the arbitrator will be final. - (i) A borderline case occurs when the final average mark of the student is 48, 49, 73 or 74. - (ii) Discrepancies with regard to assessments occur when: - (aa) there is a difference of at least 20% between any of the examiners' marks; - (bb) only one of the examiners did not award a distinction mark; - (cc) any one of the examiners does not award a mark and recommends that the document be revised and re-submitted (option 3) or be rejected (option 4).